 Sunscreen

 Skin cancer is for real!
-Don’t forget your SPF when traveling around Africa as you’re close to the Equator.
-We recommend ordering some online before leaving the house as you will need it underneath the African sun, and it can be tough to find in grocery stores in Morocco (and when you do find it, the pricing will be insane).
+Remember your SPF when traveling around Africa, as you’re close to the Equator.
+We recommend ordering some online before leaving the house, as you will need it underneath the African sun.
+It can be tough to find in grocery stores in Morocco (and when you do find it, the pricing will be insane).
+We highly recommend getting an eco-friendly sun cream that does not contain harmful chemicals.

 Pillow and Sheets

-It is not necessary when packing for Morocco, but it comes in handy when you get to a room and find the conditions less desirable.
+It is unnecessary when packing for Morocco, but it comes in handy when you get to a room and find the conditions less desirable.
 A sleeping bag liner or a sleeping bag also does a great job!
 If you plan to backpack around Morocco and stay in hostels, it’s a good idea to pack this.

 Daypack

 Our daypack was handy every day in Morocco.
 You’ll need something to stash your photography gear, hand sanitizers, papers, phones, and anything else for a full day out when traveling.
 Our favorite daypack as photographers is the Peak Design Everyday Backpack.
-Or you can check out some of our favorite day packs here.

 Smartphone

 We live in a digital age, and I hate to say this, but our phones are our lifelines in Africa.
-They are our maps, news sources, and online social lives; yes, they are even used as our telephones to get around.
+They are our maps, news sources, and online social lives; they are even used as telephones to get around.
+It is a fact that if you are in Marrakech or Fez, then you will get lost in the medina.

-When we get to a new country, we always get a local sim card and top it up with data and airtime to call the local numbers in case of emergencies.
+Forget to ask any local for directions without paying them some tip.
+So, don’t forget your phone to help you get around.
+When we get to a new country, we always get a local SIM card and top it up with data and airtime to call the local numbers in case of emergencies.
 Data is cheap in Morocco, and it was nice to stay connected.

 Camera

 A high-quality camera is an essential packing item for Morocco if you want some great shots during your vacation.
 We travel with many cameras, but the one we recommend to everyone who wants to take their photography seriously is the Fujifilm X-T4.
-Here, you can read about our favorite cameras for travel cameras.

 Please note that drones are not allowed in Morocco.
 We’ve heard many stories of travelers having them confiscated at points of entry, so we wouldn’t recommend taking any chances or messing with the Moroccan authorities.